Kösem Sultan: Palace feud

-Şivekar Sultan, a former slave of Kösem, was an Armenian from the Bosphorus village of Arnavutkoy, who is said to have weighed nearly 330 pounds.
+Şivekar Sultan, a former slave of Kösem, was an Armenian woman from the Bosphorus village of Arnavutkoy, who is said to have weighed nearly 330 pounds.
 According to Rycaut, Ibrahim became so infatuated with her that he was unable to deny her anything, which led to her downfall because she incurred the wrath of Kösem: "By these particulars the Queen Mother becoming jealous, one day inviting her to Dinner, caused her to be Strangled, and persuaded Ibrahim that she died suddenly of a violent Sickness, at which the poor Man was greatly afflicted.'
 She then informed the distraught Ibrahim that Şivekar Sultan 'had died suddenly of a powerful illness."
 However, other sources suggest that Şivekar Sultan was exiled to Egypt or Chios after Ibrahim's death in 1648.
 Her fall was a clear sign that Kösem, like others, despised Ibrahim's concubines' excessive influence over political matters.
 Kösem is also known to have had a strict policy for the eunuchs in the harem, which denied them any influence in the running of the state.
 Moreover, she quickly got rid of the female lovers of these eunuchs; some of whom were manumitted while others were sent to be sold in the slave market.

-Ibrahim allegedly tried to rape a concubine who spurned him and threatened to stab him with a dagger if he persisted.
+Ibrahim also allegedly tried to rape a concubine who spurned him and threatened to stab him with a dagger if he persisted.
 Their struggle was overheard by Kösem, who reprimanded Ibrahim and allowed the woman to escape the harem.

 Meanwhile, Ibrahim's favourites had grown envious of Kösem, encouraging her son to rebel against her.
-Thus, Ibrahim rejected his mother's authority, so Kösem decided to withdraw from the harem to live in a summer house outside Topkapı Palace and then in a house in an Imperial garden in Eyüp.
+Thus, Ibrahim rejected his mother's authority, urging Kösem to withdraw from the harem to live in a summer house outside Topkapı Palace and then in a house in an Imperial garden in Eyüp.
 After Kösem's departure, and in another assault on palace protocol, Ibrahim began humiliating his sisters Ayşe, Fatma, and Hanzade, as well as his niece Kaya, subordinating them to his concubines, to whom he gave their land and jewels.
 He also forced his sisters and niece to work as maids for his wife Hümaşah Sultan.
 This infuriated Kösem, who turned against Ibrahim.